 Hemifacial Spasms Explained

 Hemifacial spasms can affect men and women but tend to occur more frequently in middle-aged or elderly women, according to the National Institute of Neurological Disorders and Stroke.
-Initially, a hemifacial spasm can cause intermittent twitching of the eyelid muscle.
-As the spasm gets worse, it can make it difficult to open the eye.
+They also tend to be more common among the Asian population than other ethnic groups.

-A physical exam can provide a starting point for a hemifacial spasm diagnosis.
-It can be used to determine if a patient is dealing with a hemifacial spasm, as well as the severity of a spasm.
+A physical exam can provide an excellent starting point for a hemifacial spasm diagnosis.
+It can be used to determine if a patient is dealing with a spasm, as well as its severity.

-Along with a physical exam, an MRI can be used as part of a hemifacial spasm diagnosis.
-An MRI provides detailed images of a patient’s head and offers insights into potential causes of a hemifacial spasm.
+Along with a physical exam, an MRI can be used to diagnose hemifacial spasms.
+An MRI provides detailed images of a patient’s head and offers insights into potential hemifacial spasm causes.

 If a patient is coping with a hemifacial spasm, Botox can be injected into affected areas of the face to temporarily alleviate twitching.
 Botox relaxes unwanted muscle movements in the impacted side of a patient’s face, thereby reducing tension in areas that are hyperactive due to hemifacial spasms.

 Microvascular decompression surgery is also available to treat hemifacial spasms.
 This specialized surgical procedure involves making a small incision in the skull behind a patient’s ear.
 Then, the blood vessel responsible for compressing the facial nerve is identified, and it is moved away from the nerve.
 A tiny “pad” is next inserted in the space between the facial nerve and blood vessel, which protects the nerve and stops nerve irritation that contributes to hemifacial spasms.